Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three: Introduction

 In 2005, Gross \cite{Gross2005} constructed a primality proving algorithm for Mersenne numbers by using an elliptic curve with complex multiplication (CM) by $\Q(\sqrt{-1})$.
 Its computational complexity is also $\tilde{O}((\log n)^2)$ with input $n$.
 Similar results for other sequences of integers are obtained by Denomme and Savin \cite{DS_prime2008} for Fermat numbers and integers of the forms $3^{2^l} - 3^{2^{l-1}} + 1$ and $2^{2^l} - 2^{2^{l-1}} + 1$, and by Tsumura \cite{Tsumura2011} for integers of the form $2^{p} \pm 2^{(p+1)/2} + 1$.
 Denomme and Savin used elliptic curves with CM by $\Q(\sqrt{-1})$ and $\Q(\sqrt{-3})$, and Tsumura used an elliptic curve with CM by $\Q(\sqrt{-1})$.
 However, an integer $N$ to which these algorithms can be applied has the property that $N + 1$ or $N - 1$ is smooth, i.e., the $n \pm 1$ algorithms can also be applied to such $N$.

-Based on these studies, Abatzoglou, Silverberg, Sutherland and Wong \cite{Abatzoglou_2013} proposed a primality proving algorithm for a sequence of integers to which the $n \pm 1$ algorithms can not be applied.
-Their algorithm has the same computational complexity as the above algorithms and uses an elliptic curve with CM by $\Q(\sqrt{-7})$.
+Based on these studies, Abatzoglou, Silverberg, Sutherland and Wong \cite{Abatzoglou_2013} proposed a primality proving algorithm for sequences of integers to which the $n \pm 1$ algorithms cannot be applied (see also \cite{Wong_thesis}).
+Their algorithm has the same computational complexity as the above algorithms.
 The same authors \cite{Abatzoglou2015} presented a framework for primality proving algorithms using elliptic curves with CM.
-As an application of their framework, they gave a primality proving algorithm using an elliptic curve with CM by $\Q(\sqrt{-15})$.
-This is the first algorithm of this type using an imaginary quadratic field of class number two (the previous algorithms use those of class number one).
-Their framework needs to use an imaginary quadratic field in which 2 splits for constructing a primality proving for a sequence of integers to which the $n \pm 1$ algorithms can not be applied.
-Therefore, their results use only $\Q(\sqrt{-7})$ and $\Q(\sqrt{-15})$, which are all imaginary quadratic fields of class number one or two.
+If one applies their framework to elliptic curves with CM by an imaginary quadratic field in which $2$ splits, i.e., $2$ splits into two distinct prime ideals, then one can obtain a primality proving algorithm for sequences of integers to which the $n \pm 1$ algorithms cannot be applied.
+As an application of their framework, they gave a primality proving algorithm for sequences of integers using $\Q(\sqrt{-7})$ and $\Q(\sqrt{-15})$, which are all the imaginary quadratic fields of class number one or two in which $2$ splits.
+A primality proving algorithm using $\Q(\sqrt{-2})$ based on the same framework was also proposed by \cite{Abatzoglou_thesis,Abatzoglou2015}.
+However, the $n \pm 1$ algorithm can be applied to the sequence of integers to which the algorithm using $\Q(\sqrt{-2})$ can be applied since $2$ is ramified in $\Q(\sqrt{-2})$.
+The algorithm using $\Q(\sqrt{-15})$ is the first algorithm of this type using an imaginary quadratic field of class number two (the previous algorithms use those of class number one).
 They left as an open problem the construction of a similar primality proving algorithm using an imaginary quadratic field of class number greater than two (see Remark 4.12 in \cite{Abatzoglou2015}).
 The main obstacle to use an imaginary quadratic field of class number greater than two is as follows.
 Let $K$ be an imaginary quadratic field and $H$ the Hilbert class field of $K$.
-The framework by Abatzoglou et al. need to find a sequence $\{\pe_k\}_k$ of ideals of $\order_H$ such that $\Norm_{H/K}(\pe_k)$ is principal and a generator $\pi_k$ of $\pe_k$ satisfying that $\pi_k - 1$ is ``highly factored,'' i.e., $\pi_k - 1$ is divisible by a smooth $\alpha \in \order_K$ and $\Norm_{K/\Q}(\alpha)$ is approximately greater than $\sqrt{\Norm_{K/\Q}(\pi_k)}$.
+The framework of Abatzoglou et al. uses a sequence $\{\pe_k\}_k$ of ideals of $\order_H$ such that $\Norm_{H/K}(\pe_k)$ is principal and a generator $\pi_k$ of $\Norm_{H/K}(\pe_k)$ satisfying that $\pi_k - 1$ is ``highly factored,'' i.e., $\pi_k - 1$ is divisible by a smooth $\alpha \in \order_K$ and $\Norm_{K/\Q}(\alpha)$ is approximately greater than $\sqrt{\Norm_{K/\Q}(\pi_k)}$, and they did not know how to {\bf systematically} find such ideals.